Alright, it’s that magical time of the week again…

 - Leave a comment for me below and let me know what you liked about this email.

 - Send this breakdown to someone you know who has a physical product business.
-You might give them some inspiration to write an email that helps them overcome that inertia of launching a new product.
+You might give them some inspiration to write an email that strengthens the bond they have with their customers.

 - Buy a belt from Anson… they actually look really cool and solve a problem every guy has with their belts.